skrashevich/double-take/README.md

     #     latest: http://camera-url.com/image.jpg
     #     # custom image that will be used in place of snapshot.jpg
     #     snapshot: http://camera-url.com/image.jpg

-    # This option allows setting a custom time delay for the MQTT home
-    # assistant device tracker.

-    # By adjusting  device_tracker_timeout , users can determine how long they
-    # want to wait before receiving a 'not_home' message when no person is
-    # recognized.
-The time delay is implemented in minutes and the default value
-    # is set to 30 minutes
-    device_tracker_timeout: 30
 ```

 ### `cameras`